stadust/demonlist-guidelines/220_eligibility/300_hacks.md

 ## Player Bans

-***Any attempt to post an illegitimate (hacked) record while passing it off as not hacked will cause the player to be banned from the stats viewer on this website.***
+***Any attempt to post an illegitimate (hacked) record while passing it off as legitimate will cause the player to be banned from the stats viewer on this website.***

 Each ban *will be indefinite* until the player confesses to the list team and publicly identifies their illegitimate videos as hacked.
 In addition, a player publicly encouraging the use of any hacking methods *will be treated as if they submitted a record that used them*, so they will be banned accordingly.
 The length of the ban after confession is primarily dependent on the severity of the infraction, the quantity of hacked records, and any attempts to prolong the investigation.